Garwakizashi/VirtualPaperAeroplane/README.md

 Run the application on an android device.

-There some bugs still compared to the original submitted working version.
+There are some bugs compared to the original submitted working version.